 6. A noted Palestinian commentator argued that Palestinian stubbornness cost the Palestinians dearly: “rejection of the partition decision in 1947 made more than half the Palestinian people refugees and deprived us of Palestinian sovereignty over our lands in the West Bank and the Gaza Strip… rejection of Resolutions 242 and 338 obstructed the opportunity of their implementation when the world was enjoying some sort of balance of power with the existence of the Soviet camp…how did the partition borders, according to which the Palestinian people would get 48 percent of their historic land, become truce line borders in 1949 when these do not exceed 22 percent of the historic land of Palestine?
 And how did the West Bank become a piece of Swiss cheese that is cut by settlements everywhere?
 And how, in Jerusalem, did we become a minority that Israel seeks to get rid of….Time, my brothers in HAMAS, does not work in our [Palestinians’]favor.”
 Muhammad Yaghi, “The Dangers of Hamas’s Policy“ Al-Ayyam , March 13, 2006.

-pp. 404 “Often the Palestinians are perceived as a cohesive or monolithic group, with a distinctive identity whose comic characteristics have created a strong national sentiment.
-While many of their mutual experiences during the past half century have helped to forge certain common reactions and perceptions, there remain among the Palestinian significant social and class differences.
-In times of political tension or stress, such as the Arab Revolt of 1936-139, on in the period following the 1967 war, there as a tendency to overlook these differences.
+pp. 404.
+“Often the Palestinians are perceived as a cohesive or monolithic group, with a distinctive identity whose common characteristics have created a strong national sentiment.
+While many of their mutual experiences during the past half century have helped to forge certain common reactions and perceptions, there remain among the Palestinians significant social and class differences.
+In times of political tension or stress, such as the Arab Revolt of 1936-1939, or in the period following the 1967 war, there as a tendency to overlook these differences.
 To some observers, the community appeared to be galvanized in more or less unified political action.”

 - * * *

-“Often regional differences were tensions between city and town were expressed in identification with one of the leading political families.
-Centers his opposition to domination by the Jerusalem centered Husseini developed in Hebron Gaza and the north.
-There were instances where village shakes actively disassociate themselves from the same anti-Zionist movement because of traditional village city tensions.
-This bitterness was evident during 1920, when the stating that the urban political associations had no ties outside the cities and that quote in the name of the villages we are opposed to all the corrupt activities which hamper the security of the community UN quote although there was a general support throughout the country for the 1936-1939 Arab rebellion against Great Britain entered the scene feuds and clashes caused more casualties within the Arab community than among both British and the Jews.”
+“Often regional differences were where tensions between city and town were expressed in identification with one of the leading political families.
+Centers of opposition to domination by the Jerusalem centered Husseini developed in Hebron Gaza and the north.
+There were instances where village shaykhs actively disassociated themselves from the same anti-Zionist movement because of traditional village city tensions.
+This bitterness was evident during 1920, when the urban political associations had no ties outside the cities and “in the name of the villages were opposed to all the corrupt activities which hampered the security of the community” although there was a general support throughout the country for the 1936-1939 Arab rebellion against Great Britain, there were feuds and clashes that caused more casualties within the Arab community than among both British and the Jews.”

-“Next in influence to the large landowners were the middle class of urban professionals and businessmen.
-The controlled the few small industries, like the Nablus soap factories.
+“Next in influence to the large land owners were the middle class of urban professionals and businessmen.
+They controlled the few small industries, like the Nablus soap factories.
 Some owned fruit groves in the plains.
-Others operated the local newspapers, generally cooperated with one or another of the notable Muslim families, frequently as the acquired wealth and purchased land, they would merge through intermarriage and new family alliances with the gentry.
+Others operated the local newspapers, generally cooperated with one or another of the notable Muslim families, frequently as they acquired wealth and purchased land, they would merge through intermarriage and new family alliances with the gentry.
 And sons of the land-owning gentry began, by the end of the last century to enter urban professions and commerce.
-A number of middle-class professionals, physicians, lawyers, editors, educators, government employees were Christians.
+A number of middle-class professionals, physicians lawyers, editors, educators, government employees were Christians.
 The traditional social distance between Muslims and Christians really lessened as a result of common opposition to the two chief foes of the Palestinian Arabs the British rulers and the Zionist establishment, which led to mutual identification in political associations dominated by the notable Muslim families.”

-Throughout the mandatory era 2/3 to ¾ of the Moslem Arab populations were rural peasantry engaged in agriculture, compared to the 3/4 of the Christian Arab population which was urban.
-The outstanding characteristic of the class, according to the 1936 British royal Commission and the 1946 Anglo- American Commission of Inquiry, was its poverty.
-Bareness of soil antiquated agricultural methods, insecure land tenure, an outdated land holding system, limited markets, and an ever-increasing rate of population growth, conspired to impoverish the fellah.
+Throughout the mandatory era 2/3 to 3/4 of the Moslem Arab population were rural peasantry engaged in agriculture, compared to the 3/4 of the Christian Arab population which was urban.
+The outstanding characteristic of this (rural) class, according to the 1937 British royal Commission and the 1946 Anglo – American Commission of Inquiry, was its poverty.
+Bareness of soil, antiquated agricultural methods, insecure land tenure, an outdated land holding system, limited markets, and an ever increasing rate of population growth, conspired to impoverish the fellah.

 In 1930, the Johnson-Crosbie Report (Palestine Government investigation) estimated that 30% of the rural families were landless and that more than a third of the Arab peasants had less that a minimum amount of land for subsistence.

 Page 407 “Palestinian society benefited from improved healthcare in the period of the mandatory.
-The Arab population nearly doubled between 1920 and 1940, Despite many economic setbacks, Palestinians Arab per capita income in comparison to the rest of the Arab world rose to the highest in the Arab world.
-The greatest benefit of Palestine’s economic development accrued to the new middle class; industrialists created during the era of prosperity.
-The overwhelming majority, small farmers, landless peasants, and bedouin and urban proletariat benefitted but little.”
+The Arab population nearly doubled between 1920 and 1940, Despite many economic setbacks, Palestinian Arab per capita income in comparison to the rest of the Arab world rose to be the highest in the Arab world.
+The greatest benefit of Palestine’s economic development accrued to the new middle class.
+The overwhelming majority, small farmers, landless peasants, and Bedouin and urban proletariat benefitted but little.”

-Page 409 “Given the segmentation of Palestine into British governing class, the Jewish Yishuv, and a rather amorphously organized Arab society, or a group of communities, each of the above relatively self-contained an isolated in its cultural, educational, social, and economic life from the other two, it was not difficult for Arab leadership to create an illusion of a national community, galvanized its opposition to the British rule, and to the threat of Zionist encroachment.
+Page 409 “Given the segmentation of Palestine into a British governing class, the Jewish Yishuv, and a rather amorphously organized Arab society, or a group of communities, each of the above were relatively self-contained and isolated in its cultural, educational, social and economic life from the other two; it was not difficult for Arab leadership to create an illusion of a national community, galvanized in its opposition to the British rule and to the threat of Zionist encroachment.
 Increasing numbers of studies which deal with the Palestinian Arab community during the Mandate, and indeed, the performance of that community during the crisis of 1947-1948, substantiate the fragmentation, the internal weakness, and the extent to which national political unity was still an illusion.
-Although Arab Palestine was in transition from a traditional to modernizing society, the illusion of political unity was premature.
-Page 409
+Although Arab Palestine was in transition from a traditional to modernizing society, the illusion of political unity was premature.”